autofitcloud/git-remote-aws/README.md

         - `describe-alarms`
     - `sns`
         - `list-topics`
+- `profile` is the profile name from `~/.aws/credentials`
+    - Only one `profile` is supported at a time ATM, check [issue #5](https://gitlab.com/autofitcloud/git-remote-aws/issues/5)
-- `boto3_session_kwargs` is a json-encoded dictionary of key-value pairs corresponding to boto3 session constructor arguments
+- `boto3_session_config` is a json file of key-value pairs corresponding to boto3 session constructor arguments
     - this is optional
     - documentation for boto3 session is [here](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/core/session.html)
-    - for example, `profile_name` is the profile name from `~/.aws/credentials`
-    - Only one `boto3_session_kwargs` is supported at a time ATM, check [issue #5](https://gitlab.com/autofitcloud/git-remote-aws/issues/5)
+    - Only one `boto3_session_config` is supported at a time ATM, check [issue #5](https://gitlab.com/autofitcloud/git-remote-aws/issues/5)

 Examples